kiboschool/course-c4s-writing/src/communicating-for-success/listening-and-speaking-effectively/active-listening.md

 </aside>

-As described in the video, lstening occurs through a process involving the following actions:
+As described in the video, listening occurs through a process involving the following actions:

 <details>
   <summary> Receiving </summary>

-This step of the process involves taking information through audio and visual channels.
-It might suprise you that visual channels are part of listening.
-What we see influences how we interpret what we hear.
+This step of the listening process involves taking information through audio and visual channels.
+It might surprise you that visual channels are part of listening.
+However, what we see influences how we interpret what we hear.

 </details>